meilisearch/meilisearch-js-plugins/CONTRIBUTING.md

 ### Changesets <!-- omit in TOC -->

 We use [changesets](https://github.com/Noviny/changesets) to do versioning.
-What that means is that you need to add a changeset by running `yarn changeset` which contains what packages should be bumped, their associated semver bump types and some markdown which will be inserted into changelogs.
+What that means is that you need to [add a changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) by running `yarn changeset`.
+The changeset you create contains what packages should be bumped, their associated semver type and the changelogs.

+These changesets are added in the `.changesets` directory at the root of the repository, and should be added in your PR.
+Once there is a [release](#release-on-github-and-npm), these files are automatically removed.

+Some changes do [not require a changeset](https://github.com/changesets/changesets/blob/main/docs/intro-to-using-changesets.md#not-every-change-requires-a-changeset).
+For example changes that does not impact the packages, e.g. : Updating the README.md or changes in tests files.

 ### GitHub Pull Requests <!-- omit in TOC -->